About GSSA Event Funding

 How to Apply for Event Funding

 1. All events must be approved at a GSSA meeting prior to the event.
-New to this year, deadlines meant to allow the GSSA treasurer turn in paperwork in a timely fashion are being removed.
-This means that as long as the application is received before the deadline the event will be brought up before GSSA for a vote.
-However, this also means that representatives are responsible for taking care of any necessary paperwork at least 3 weeks in advance.
+In order to be approved for voting, all events need to be registered a full four days before the day of the GSSA Assembly meeting.
+Representatives are responsible for taking care of any necessary paperwork at least 3 weeks in advance via Orgsyc.
 Use the Social Event Guide to determine what paperwork is necessary.

 2. Place an Online Event Request at least 4 days before the GSSA Meeting Date.
 Late requests will not be included in the agenda, and will not be brought up for a vote.
 For example, all event requests for a Thursday meeting would need to be placed before 11:59 p.m. on the preceding Sunday.